abdulaihalidu/abdulaihalidu.github.io/_pages/about.md

   - /about.html
 ---

-## Hello, Merhaba, Hola, Bonjour 👋!
+## Hello, Merhaba, Hola 👋!
 I am Halidu (Khalid)
 ### AI in Healthcare | NLP | CV | Machine Learning Researcher
 I completed the Erasmus Mundus Joint Master’s Degree Program (EDISS), earning a Master’s in Data Science and Software Engineering from Åbo Akademi University, Finland, and a Master’s in Intelligent Systems with a specialization in Computer Vision and Data Science from the University of the Balearic Islands, Spain.

-My research Interest Include Computer Vision and Natural Language Processing, with a particular focus on designing AI systems that truly 'understand' what they 'see', and can communicate in a natural language (with a specific application in the healthcare sector)
+My research Interest Include Computer Vision and Natural Language Processing, with a particular focus on designing AI systems that truly 'understand' what they 'see', and can communicate in a natural language (with specific applications in healthcare)

-- ⚡ Fun fact: A huge Football fan here
+- ⚡ Fun fact: Me, without Soccer (Football), is like an ice cream cone without the ice cream — just a sad, empty crunch!